-2 Responsibilities
+3 Responsibilities

-- 2.1 As an employer, the School has overall responsibility for health and safety at the School. - 2.2 The Governors on behalf of the School are committed to protecting the health and safety of those affected by the School's operation, including but not restricted to its employees, pupils and visitors to the School site.
-The School will have due regard for the guidance published by DfE as: Health and safety: responsibilities and duties for schools (2018). - 2.3 The Governors will seek to ensure that the Headmaster and the Bursar are competent to undertake their Health and Safety responsibilities. - 2.4 The Governors, in consultation with the Headmaster and Bursar, will seek to ensure the adequate provision of resources to: - 2.4.1 create and keep in place an effective and enforceable policy for the provision of health and safety throughout the school; - 2.4.2 assess annually the effectiveness of this policy and ensure that any necessary changes are made; - 2.4.3 create and monitor an appropriate management structure. - 2.5 The Governors delegate responsibility for health and safety matters affecting the academic staff and pupils to the Head and responsibility for health and safety matters affecting the non-academic staff to the Bursar. - 2.6 To ensure the health and safety standards are maintained / improved across the School responsibility is allocated as set out in the table below.
+3.1 As an employer, the School has overall responsibility for health and safety at the School.

+- 3.2 The Governors on behalf of the School are committed to protecting the health and safety of those affected by the School's operation, including but not restricted to its employees, pupils, and visitors to the School site.
+The School will have due regard for the guidance published by DfE as: Health and safety: responsibilities and duties for schools (updated April 2022). - 3.3 The Governors will seek to ensure that the Headmaster and the Bursar are competent to undertake their health and safety responsibilities. - 3.4 The Governor, in consultation with the Headmaster and Bursar, will seek to ensure the adequate provision of resources to: - 3.4.1 create and keep in place an effective and enforceable policy for the provision of health and safety throughout the school; - 3.4.2 assess annually the effectiveness of this policy and ensure that any necessary changes are made; - 3.4.3 create and monitor an appropriate management structure. - 3.5 The Governors delegate responsibility for health and safety matters affecting the academic staff and pupils to the Head and responsibility for health and safety matters affecting the non-academic staff to the Bursar.

+To ensure the health and safety standards are maintained / improved across the School responsibility is allocated as set out in paragraph 4.5, below.
 Please see Appendix 5 for the names of individuals to contact.